-Record of civil cases tried before the mayor and brought to court by the city or the council.
+The records of the Boonville Mayor's Court contain civil cases tried before the mayor and brought to court by the city or the council.
 Cases involve assault and battery, disturbing the peace, slaughter house operations, market practices, food quality, street improvements, slave offenses, and general safety.
-Record shows the defendant, the charge, case disposition, sentence, and court costs.
+The record shows the defendant, the charge, case disposition, sentence, and court costs.

 Missouri, Callaway County, Cote Sans Dessein Township.
 Justice of the Peace, Docket Book, 1816-1827, (C0966)

 Record of court proceedings, marriages, and stray livestock.
 Cases concern settlement of debts, loan repayments, estates, land ownership, and assault and battery.
 Volume was begun by William H. Dunnica, the first justice of the peace (1821-1823), as a mercantile accounts record.